 When you purchase tickets for JetBlue flights, you’re prompted to select seats.
 I pulled up a random flight and took a screenshot to give an example.
 The square seats are regular seats that can be selected for free.
 It is worth noting that even their regular seats have more legroom than most airlines.

 You’ll also notice there are circle seats highlighted in blue.
 These are the EMS seats.
-They typically consist of the first 5 rows and the two exit rows, but it depends on the airplane and the route that you’re flying.
+On the Airbus A320, these seats are typically first five rows and the two exit rows, but it depends on the aircraft and the route that you’re flying.

 Reserving EMS Seats